Change Isn’t Easy: How to Feel the Fear and Do it Anyway

-It’s funny whenever we nod in agreement at the saying, and later we’re met with the rude awakening of experiencing and navigating change.
-The truth is change is a lot bigger than it may initially appear.
+It’s funny whenever we nod in agreement at the saying, and later, we’re met with the rude awakening of experiencing and navigating change.
+The truth is that it is a lot bigger than it may initially appear.
 In fact, change is so prevalent that a whole new corporate practice has been created dedicated to change management.

-The experts agree that the biggest challenge to change is resistance.
+The experts agree that the biggest challenge is resistance.